-3. The Audit System of Russian Firms from Information Obtained In the 2005 Enterprise Survey same figure in Russia with a total population of 143,000,000 in 2005 is only about 210, suggesting the underdevelopment of the audit industry in this country.
+3. The Audit System of Russian Firms from Information Obtained In the 2005 Enterprise Survey

 As reported in the previous section, the legal framework and market environment surrounding the corporate audit in Russia are very different from those in advanced countries.
 With this in mind, in the present section, we describe the data used for this study and review the actual state of the audit system in Russian companies.